nathabee/extraction-app/documentation/ExtractionApp.md

 ## 📌 Overview

-**The Extraction App** is an Android application designed for image processing using OpenCV.
+**ExtractionApp** is an Android application designed for image processing using OpenCV.
 It allows users to:

 - Select an input image from the gallery.
 - Optionally select a background image for reference.